Patty Kim (politician)

 Patty H. Kim (born July 29, 1973) is an American politician.
 A Democrat, she is a member of the Pennsylvania State Senate.
-She was a member of the Pennsylvania House of Representatives representing the 103rd district, serving since 2013.
+She was a member of the Pennsylvania House of Representatives representing the 103rd district, served from 2013 to 2025.
 She previously served on the Harrisburg, Pennsylvania City Council.

 Early life and education

 Kim was born on July 29, 1973.
 Kim graduated from Langley High School in 1991 and Boston College in 1995.
 Kim's father immigrated from Korea after the Korean War.

 Television career

 Prior to her career in elected office, Kim was a television reporter as well as a television production assistant; associate producer, and news anchor.

 Political career

 Harrisburg City Council

 Kim served on the Harrisburg City Council from 2006 to 2012, serving two terms.
 She served as vice president of the council.

 Pennsylvania House of Representatives

 Kim speaking to the press during the announcement of universal free school breakfast, 2022.